Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

 title: Object Pooling
 ---

 The MLAPI has built-in support for Object Pooling.
+Object pooling allows to overide the default destroy and spawn handlers of MLAPI with your own logic.
-This is useful for frequently used objects such as bullets.
-This can be achieved by registering custom spawn and destroy handlers.
+This allows you to store destroyed network objects in a pool to reuse them later.
+This is useful for frequently used objects such as bullets and can be used to overall increase the applications performance.
+You can learn more about the importance of pooling objects [here](https://learn.unity.com/tutorial/introduction-to-object-pooling).

-## SpawnHandler
+## SpawnHandlers

+You can register your own spawn handlers.
+If you do so MLAPI won't use the default ones (instantiating/destroying objects).

 ```csharp
 SpawnManager.RegisterCustomSpawnHandler(SpawnManager.GetPrefabHash("myPrefabName"), (position, rotation, disabled) =>